What is EM1?

 I have successfully used EM1 to clean difficult toxic mold dust contamination in my outdoor home.
-It works fastest on living soil, but it is very effective for decontaminating wood and stone as well.
+It works fastest on living soil, but it is effective for decontaminating wood and stone as well.

-Thanks to EM1 I have been able to recover my health in a space that was previously so contaminated with toxins that bees and flies were dying when they entered the contaminated zone.
+Thanks to EM1 I have been able to partially recover my health in a space that was previously so contaminated with toxins that bees and flies were dying when they entered the contaminated zone.

 EM1 for personal care and health